phpMussel/phpMussel/_docs/readme.zh-TW.md

 - Should phpMussel send 403 headers with the文件upload blocked message，or stick with the usual 200 OK?
 0 = No (200) [Default]，1 = Yes (403）。

 "delete_on_sight"
 - Enabling this directive will instruct the脚本to attempt to immediately delete any scanned attempted文件upload matching any detection criteria，whether via签名or otherwise.文件determined to be "clean" won't be touched.
 In the case of archives，the entire archive will be deleted，regardless of 不论是否 the offending file是only one of several文件contained within the archive.为the case of文件upload scanning，usually，it isn't necessary to enable this directive，because usually，php will automatically purge the contents of its cache when execution has finished，meaning it'll usually delete any文件uploaded through it to the server unless they've been moved，copied or deleted already.
-This directive是added here as an extra measure of security为those whose copies of php mightn't always behave in the manner expected.
+This directive是added here as an extra measure of security为those whose copies of PHP mightn't always behave in the manner expected.
 0 - After scanning，leave the文件alone [Default]，1 - After scanning，if not clean，delete immediately。

 "lang"
 - Specify the default language为phpMussel。